pyvista/pyvista/doc/source/api/utilities/color_table.rst

     etc. See :attr:`~pyvista.Color.name` for examples.

 .. note::

     Some color names are not internally consistent, e.g.:

     - ``'darkgray'`` is lighter than ``'gray'``,
     - ``'lightpink'`` is darker than ``'pink'``, and
     - ``'cadmiumyellow'`` is classified as an Orange color.

-.. dropdown:: All Colors Sorted by Name
+.. dropdown:: All Colors

+    All named colors sorted alphabetically.

     .. include:: /api/utilities/color_table/color_table.rst